quellenform/t3x-iconpack/Documentation/Configuration/Index.rst

 requested *renderType*, the next defined *renderType* is used.

-To override the default settings for rendering iconpacks, the key `plugin.tx_iconpack.overrides.renderTypes` is created in the template or in the respective page.
+To override the default settings for rendering iconpacks, the key `plugin.tx_iconpack.settings.renderTypes` is created in the template or in the respective page.
 The settings can apply to all iconpacks with the key `_default`, or can refer to a specific iconpack.